pypa/distlib/docs/tutorial.rst

 Specifying scripts to install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To install scripts, create a :class:`~distlib.scripts.ScriptMaker` instance,
+To install scripts, create a :class:`ScriptMaker` instance,
 giving it
 the source and target directories for scripts::